sandeep-kewlani/Pickles_Auctions_Test/README.md

 > type in your browser "http://localhost:5000/"

-You may able to see the framework frontend.
+You may able to see the framework's UI.